mcinglis/c-style/readme.md

 - have a style, which has to be specified and adhered to
 - often have `*/` on its own line, so they're more line-expensive
 - have weird rules about embedded `/*` and `*/`
+- are harder/impossible to block-edit, and to extend
+- are more visually-cluttering than `//`

 You have to use `/* ... */` in multi-line `#define`s, though: